s-mcf/botcoin/README.md

 Botcoin
 =======

-Experimental DOGE branch.
-It's probably broken.

-A Steam bot that buys and sells TF2 items for Bitcoin
+A Steam bot that buys and sells TF2 items for Bitcoin and Dogecoin

 Currently live at http://steamcommunity.com/id/botcoin/